grodansparadis/vscp-doc-helper-library/vscphlp_setResponseTimeout.md

 #### handle

-Handle for the communication channel obtained from a call to vscphlp_newSession. timeout
+Handle for the communication channel obtained from a call to [vscphlp_newSession](vscphlp_newsession.md).

 #### timeout
 Timeout given in milliseconds.
 Can be set also before a session is open.